Useful Notes / Superior Firepower Surface To Air Missiles

 In recent years, the possible threat from Chinese anti-ship ballistic missiles is leading to an upgrade of the system including better missiles and radars.

-A rather misunderstood system among many commentators, particularly the right-wing ones.
-The discussion turned very bad-tempered indeed.
 This four-phase system uses the existing RIM-161/SM-3 missile with upgrades (the SM-3 destroyed a wayward satellite in 2008) based on AEGIS warships, Patriot PAC-3 terminal defence interceptors and road-mobile SM-3s in Europe.

 It basically aims to provide faster defence against current and imminent Iranian ballistic missiles like the Shahab-3, although concerns have been raised over cost and flexibility if the Iranians get an ICBM faster than the US estimate.
 The concept was dreamed up by a team of experts who included musician Jeff "Skunk" Baxter (of SteelyDan